eSignature Legality Guide

-Requiring the parties to provide consent to (and maintaining records of that consent):
+Requiring the parties to require consent to (and maintaining records of that consent):

 The use of electronic communication for compliance with statutory requirements to give information;

-The use of electronic signatures to execute the contract; and
+The use of electronic signatures to execute a contract; and

 If any party is a corporation, inserting into the agreement: